Mount Vernon High School (New York)

 Mount Vernon High School (MVHS) is a public high school in the Chester Heights section of the City of Mount Vernon in Westchester County, New York, United States.
 It is part of the Mount Vernon City School District.
 The current Mount Vernon High School came into existence from the merger of the former A.B.
 Davis High School and Edison Tech in 1964.

 Sports

 The school colors are maroon and gold, and teams are nicknamed the Knights.
-Sports include cheerleading, volleyball, track & field, baseball, softball, basketball, swimming, gymnastics, and football.
+Sports include cheerleading, cross country, volleyball, track & field, baseball, softball, basketball, volleyball, tennis, wrestling, swimming, soccer, and football.